^

 Arthropathic form

-This form of psoriasis can be called psoriatic arthropathy or arthritis (psoriasis arthropathica) the most complex and severe manifestation of the disease.
-For psoriatic arthropathy, the joints are deformed, the appearance of the surface of the feet, the toes of the limbs changes.
-Through time, psoriatic arthropathy passes to larger joints and a vertebral column.
-It is manifested by painful sensations of the upper and lower extremities, their modification, limited mobility.
-Before there are changes in the joints, there are rashes on the epidermis, but it is possible to damage the joint tissue without affecting the skin.
-Medicamental treatment of arthropathic psoriasis is carried out using:
+This form of psoriasis can be called psoriatic arthropathy or arthritis (psoriasis arthropathica), the most complex and severe manifestation of the disease.
+Psoriatic arthropathy is characterized by joint deformation, changes in the appearance of the surface of the feet, fingers.
+Over time, psoriatic arthropathy moves to larger joints and the spine.
+It manifests itself as painful sensations in the upper and lower extremities, their modification, limited mobility.
+Before changes occur in the joints, rashes appear on the epidermis, but damage to the joint tissue is possible without affecting the skin.
+Drug treatment of arthropathic psoriasis is carried out using:

 • corticosteroid injections;